Accepting PhD Students

 Biography

-Lopa holds a PhD in Environmental Economics and Environmental Management from the University of York, UK.
-She has an MPhil in Applied Economics from Centre for Development Studies, Trivandrum (Jawaharlal Nehru University) in India.
-Prior to joining Coventry University, she worked as an independent researcher in various capacities on team projects led by academics at a number of Universities in the UK.
-She was also engaged as a research consultant and was an honorary Non-Resident Fellow of South Asia Watch on Trade, Economics, and Environment (SAWTEE), a regional think-tank in South Asia.
+Lopa has a PhD in Environmental Economics and Environmental Management from the University of York, UK, and an MPhil in Applied Economics from the Centre for Development Studies, Trivandrum (Jawaharlal Nehru University) in India.
+Before joining Coventry University, she worked as an independent researcher on team projects led by academics at various Universities in the UK.
+She also worked as a research consultant and was an honorary Non-Resident Fellow of South Asia Watch on Trade, Economics, and Environment (SAWTEE), a regional network of organisations from five South Asian countries.

-In Coventry where she is based, Lopa is a member of Coventry Food Network and a Trustee of Feeding Coventry, engaged with local community action to make Coventry a sustainable food city.
+In Coventry, where she is based, Lopa is a member of Coventry Food Network and serves as a Founding Trustee of Feeding Coventry.
+She considers herself a researcher-practitioner, actively involved in local community action to make Coventry a sustainable food city.

 Area of Expertise:

-Social Supermarkets & community food provisioning; community food initiatives; food & nutrition security; food poverty & food justice; local food systems & community self-organisation for resilience; food waste management; healthy & sustainable diets; food citizenship & food literacy; social impact of community food initiatives, including agroecological enterprises; evaluation of community food initiatives; gender, food systems & natural resources; environment & development; mixed research methods.
+Social Supermarkets & community food provisioning; community food initiatives; food & nutrition security; food poverty & food justice; local food systems & community self-organisation for resilience; food waste management; healthy & sustainable diets; food citizenship & food literacy; social impact of community food initiatives, including agroecological enterprises; evaluation of community food initiatives; Indigenous food systems; environment & development; mixed research methods.

 Research Interests